kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 - The chatbot system receives the user input and processes it to understand the context of the message.
 This processing involves tokenization and encoding of the input text to prepare it for analysis and response generation

-- The processed user input is then passed through a natural language processing (NLP) model.
+- The processed user input is then passed through a NLP model.
 In this project, the DialoGPT-medium model from Hugging Face Transformers is used for NLP tasks

 - DialoGPT is a conversational language model trained on large-scale conversational datasets, allowing it to generate human-like responses based on the input text